kaunel85/ong-bylaws/bylaws.md

 112. The Events Committee shall:
      - Be chaired by the Recruitment Chair
-     - Consist of the Recruitment Chair, Risk Management Chair, Social Chairman, Brotherhood Chairman, Philanthropy Chairman, Fundraising Chairman and any person appointed by the President, Chair, or a majority vote of the committee
+     - Consist of the Recruitment Chair, Risk Management Chair, Social Chairman, Brotherhood Chairman, Philanthropy Chairman, Fundraising Chairman and appointees
      - Serve as Recruitment Committee as described in The Code Section 127.2 and support the Recruitment Chair in all aspects of the Chapter’s Recruitment Program including continuous recruitment efforts of the chapter and producing a semesterly formal recruitment period representative of the best the Chapter offers
      - Assist the Events officers in the completion of their duties